mxber2022/SleepSpace/frontend/docs/nft/nft.md

 ## Overview

 Our system rewards healthy sleep habits by granting NFT-based boosts.
-Some NFTs are available for public minting, while others must be earned by meeting personalized sleep goals.
+Dream Weaver NFTs are available for public minting, while others must be earned by meeting personalized sleep goals.

 ## NFTs